 CRM tools with marketing automation capacities will automate repeated tasks to enhance marketing efforts to users at different periods in the lifecycle.
-For instance, as sales candidates come into the system, the system may send them marketing materials automatically, typically via email or social media, to turn sales head into a full-fledged user.
+For instance, as sales candidates come into the system, the system may automatically send them marketing materials via email or social media to turn the sales heads into full-fledged users.

 2. Sales automation

 Salesforce management or sales force automation is expected to stop duplicate works between a customer and a salesperson.
 CRM can help accomplish this by tracking all follow-ups and contact between both sides automatically.